 Your surgeon will probably prescribe a strong prescription pain medication to manage the worst pain, typically felt during the first 3 days after surgery.
 You’ve likely heard of the opioid crisis, and it’s largely due to overuse of pain medications following injuries and surgeries.
 You should avoid opioids if you have a history of personal or family substance abuse.
 It’s also very important to take the pain medications exactly as prescribed, and to not take more than is necessary.

-Following the surgery, your physician will put you in a compression garment.
+Following the surgery, your physician will put you in a garment this will help with the worst days after Tummy Tuck.
 This helps to constrict your abdomen, reducing swelling, promoting blood flow to the area as well as keeping everything in place during healing.
-While the compression garment may not be very comfortable, it’s critical you wear it for the full amount of time recommended by your doctor to aid in your recovery.
+While the garment may not be very comfortable, it’s critical you wear it for the full amount of time recommended by your doctor to aid in your recovery.

 This is especially important in the first week or two following the surgery, when infection and clotting are most likely.
 For that reason, depending on your medical history and if you are at a higher risk for blood clots, your physician may also prescribe an anticoagulant to make sure blood continues to flow freely through the area and supply you with healing nutrients.